- Completed patch updates in hours, not weeks

 “We were in a time crunch.
 We saw that we had this great tool in Ansible Automation Platform that could easily handle a project of this scope,” said Siegelman.
 “It did the job; we couldn’t have made this fix in a timely manner without automation.”

-Freed valuable resource to focus on higher value projects
+Freed valuable resources to focus on higher value projects

 Emory’s journey to Ansible Automation Platform began a few years before as the university looked for a tool that would automate apps and IT infrastructure.
 “Ansible Automation Platform was the easiest choice,” said Siegelman.
 “The training was thorough and our goals to get our systems standardized and stable and make sure we’re automating everything we could were met.”